zopefoundation/RestrictedPython/docs/contributing/index.rst

   * Copy and adjust the new AST Grammar (found under: `Python 3 AST`_) to ``/docs/contributing/ast/python<version>.ast``.
   * Add a new file ``changes_from<old_version>to<new_version>.rst`` in the directory ``/docs/contributing/``.
-    Maybe add an additional description of changes in that file.
+    If the changes are significant, especially if related to security, then add a description of the changes in that file.
-    Especially on security relevent elements.

   * Add those files to the ``toctree`` directive in ``index.rst``.
   * For each new **AST Node** or functionality: